Forever Yours (The Sylvers album)

-Forever Yours is the seventh album by the Los Angeles, California-based R&B group the Sylvers.
+Forever Yours is an album by the Los Angeles, California-based R&B group the Sylvers.
 Originally recorded when the Sylvers were still signed to Capitol Records, big brother Leon took over on production.
 Capitol did not like the new sound and rejected the album and dropped them.
 The Sylvers shopped the material elsewhere and by mid-1978 had signed with Casablanca Records.
 This would be their most critically acclaimed album, it would also be the last album Leon would be involved with for the family until 1981's album Concept as he would leave to become in-house producer for Dick Griffey's SOLAR Records.
 Two singles were released.
 "Don't Stop, Get Off" charted in late 1978 at number 15 on the US R&B charts.
 "Forever Yours" was the second single released in 1979 and didn't chart at all due to management shake-ups at Casablanca, even though it was sent to both pop and R&B radio stations.